brandenoz/post-install-config/README.md

 <h3>Step 1: Configure Roles</h3>

 We will be making a Supreme Admin to avoid access issues later on for our admin account.
-To begin this lab, complete the first osTicket lab here.
-INSERT LINK!
+To begin this lab, complete the first osTicket lab: https://github.com/brandenoz/osticket-prereqs.
 - From the admin login, click on Admin Panel > Agents > Roles > from here you can view and adjust the various default access levels.
 - Click Add New Role > name it Supreme Admin > Permissions > click on everything in Tickets, Tasks, and Knowledge Base so that this access level can do everything.
 Click Add Role.